kindredresearch/SenseAct/README.md

 # SenseAct: A computational framework for real-world robot learning tasks

-This repository provides the implementation of several reinforcement learning (RL) tasks with three different real-world robots.
+This repository provides the implementation of several reinforcement learning (RL) tasks with multiple real-world robots.
 These tasks come with an interface similar to [OpenAI-Gym](https://github.com/openai/gym) so that learning algorithms can be plugged in easily and in a uniform manner across tasks.
-All the tasks here are implemented based on a computational model of robot-agent communication proposed by Mahmood et al. (2018a), which we call *SenseAct*.
+All the tasks here are implemented based on a computational framework of robot-agent communication proposed by Mahmood et al. (2018a), which we call *SenseAct*.
-In this computational model, agent and environment-related computations are ordered and distributed among multiple concurrent processes in a specific way.
+In this computational framework, agent and environment-related computations are ordered and distributed among multiple concurrent processes in a specific way.
 By doing so, SenseAct enables the following:

 - Timely communication between the learning agent and multiple robotic devices with reduced latency,
-- Easy and systematic design of robotic tasks for reinforcement learning agents.
+- Easy and systematic design of robotic tasks for reinforcement learning agents,
 - Facilitate reproducible real-world reinforcement learning.

 This repository provides the following real-world robotic tasks, which are proposed by Mahmood et al. (2018b) as benchmark tasks for reinforcement learning algorithms: